-- 8. As mentioned, HKCC is a wholly-owned subsidiary of HKEx, which is a recognised exchange controller under Division 4 of Part III of the SFO with its own statutory duties, including the duty to ensure that any RCH controlled by it performs its duties properly.
-HKEx is thus legally obliged to take on an active role in overseeing and ensuring the proper functioning of HKCC.
+- 9 As mentioned, HKCC is a wholly-owned subsidiary of HKEX, which is a recognised exchange controller under Division 4 of Part III of the SFO with its own statutory duties, including the duty to ensure that any RCH controlled by it performs its duties properly.
+HKEX is thus legally obliged to take on an active role in overseeing and ensuring the proper functioning of HKCC.

-- 9. HKEx is a listed company on the Main Board of The Stock Exchange of Hong Kong Limited (SEHK).
+- 10 HKEX is a listed company on the Main Board of The Stock Exchange of Hong Kong Limited (SEHK).
 It is the holding company of the following three exchanges and five clearing houses in Hong Kong and the United Kingdom:

-- (a) SEHK;

 - (b) HKFE;

-- (c) The London Metal Exchange;
+(c) The London Metal Exchange;

-- (d) Hong Kong Securities Clearing Company Limited (HKSCC);
+(d) Hong Kong Securities Clearing Company Limited (HKSCC);

-- (e) The SEHK Options Clearing House Limited (SEOCH);
+(e) The SEHK Options Clearing House Limited (SEOCH);

-- (f) HKCC;
+(f) HKCC;

 - (g) OTC Clearing Hong Kong Limited; and

-(h) LME Clear Limited.
+- (h) LME Clear Limited.